28

 Symptoms of an abscess

 A skin abscess often appears as a swollen, pus-filled lump under the surface of the skin.
 You may also have other symptoms of an infection, such as a high temperature (fever) and chills.
+It's more difficult to identify an abscess inside the body, but signs include:- pain in the affected area

 - a high temperature